I never set out to be a junkie.

 Nobody wakes up one day and says to themselves that a life of solitude, crime, suicide attempts, wondering where the money for your next fix—and, if you’re lucky, next meal—is going to come from.
 I’ve never met a person who told me their goal in life was to be full of so much self-hatred that nothing mattered and it certainly wasn’t my goal either.
 You can’t escape either because you don’t get high anymore; you’re just not detoxing.
 There is no end in sight, except the “exit stage left” we all take one day.
 The life of a strung-out addict is one where death feels like the only way out.
 Perhaps that’s why I was always drawn to Laura Palmer.

 I won’t compare my pain and my life to hers but I do feel like I know her.
 I feel like I know Bobby Briggs, too.
 While the details may be different, the underlying emotions are similar.
 I never went through the sexual abuse that Laura went through but I know her coping skills all too well.
 I used them too.

-My descent into my own downward spiral lasted 10 years, between the ages of 16-26.
-Those last 3 years are still hard for me to talk about.
+My descent into my own downward spiral lasted ten years, between the ages of 16-26.
+Those last three years are still hard for me to talk about.
 Like I said earlier, nobody sets out to become a junkie and everything that comes with that.
-I had once been considered a good student, a kid with good manners with a passion for writing.
-Voted “Most Likely to go to Hollywood” by his senior class.
+I had once been considered a good student, a kid with good manners with a passion for writing and voted “Most Likely to go to Hollywood” by his senior class.
 Little did they know that I was already filled with secrets by that point.